 Setting the value to OFF will disable this feature.

-The Smart Command App can be used to adjust this feature.
+The Swift Command App can be used to adjust this feature.

-3.11 Lighting & Dimming Operation
+3.09 Lighting & Dimming Operation

-The system contains up to two dimming channels for groups of lights which can be controlled by the light dimming button on the control panel, and the furniture mounted controls for those lights.
+The system contains up to two dimming channels for groups of lights which can be controlled by the dimmer button.
+Some motorhome models also feature an additional furniture mounted dimming control.

-Some caravan layouts have only one group of lights which can be dimmed.
-The awning light on a caravan can be controlled by a number of items within the caravan, the local switch adjacent to the entry door, the alarm system lighting button, the control panel awning light button and the App.
+The awning light can be controlled by a number of items within the caravan, the local switch adjacent to the entry door, the alarm system lighting button, the control panel awning light button and the App.

 Each item can toggle the light on and off.

-The Smart Command App can be used to both configure and adjust the lighting and dimming.
+The Swift Command App can be used to both configure and adjust the lighting and dimming.

-3.12 Heating Controls
+3.10 Heating Controls

-The heating system can be controlled by the EC600.
-The system will be preconfigured by the manufacturer.
-The following menu items are only available in Timer control mode.
+There are a number of heating systems that can be controlled by the EC600.
+The system will be preconfigured by the manufacturer or supplying dealer.
+The following menu items are only available in Timer control mode, and 3 examples are shown for the different heating system variants.